Tesla doubles quarterly profits despite pandemic | DW | 22.10.2020

 "The company is still incredibly highly rated, as if it were working in a vacuum.
 But the competitors are working like mad to catch up," said analyst Craig Irwin of Roth Capital Partners, pointing to hundreds of new battery-powered vehicles that are expected to be released by 2024.

-Volkswagen group is investing over €40 billion into developing an e-car portfolio and other competitors have announced similar initiatives.
+Volkswagen group is investing over €40 billion into developing an electric car portfolio, and other competitors have announced similar initiatives.

 "With more electric vehicle launches on the horizon, Tesla has a big red target on its back," said Jessica Caldwell, executive director of insights for the Edmunds.com auto website.